amvitkus/ez-stopwatch/README.md

 # ez-stopwatch
 Kotlin Jetpack Compose desktop app to run a simple stop watch.
 Currently functional with start, pause, and reset buttons.

-Created this to learn about Jetpack Compose on Desktop.
+Created this to learn about Jetpack Compose on desktop.

 # SCREENSHOT